This post on wool bedding is paid-for content in association with woolroom.

 The pillow is incredible – like sleeping on a fluffy cloud.
 And if the pillow isn’t fluffy enough you can open up the pillow, and pull the wool apart to add more air pockets into the pillow.
 It’s heavenly.
 The filling is held in place in a zippered cotton case so there is no way the filling can escape.

 All of the products are machine washable, and the place where I appreciate this the most is the pillows.
 I have tried to wash pillows before and what has always happened is that the filling bunches up, with no way to adjust it.
 With the woolroom pillows, the pillow zips open and you can adjust the filling after washing.

-If you find you don’t agree then woolroom offer a 30 day money back guarantee when you buy a bedding set, so confident they are of the sleep inducing powers of wool.
+If you find you don’t agree then woolroom offers a 30-day money back guarantee when you buy a bedding set.
+This is because they are so confident of the sleep-inducing powers of wool.
 Now, if woolroom could do something about the small children that wake us in the night or early in the morning then we’d be completely and utterly sorted!

 woolroom provided me with a bedding set for the purpose of this review and compensated my time spent writing this post, but all words and opinions are my own.